openstack/loci/README.md

   * The git ref or branch the container should fetch for the scripts, `SCRIPTS_REF`
   * To inject anything into the image before hand (sources.list, keys, etc), create a tarball and reference its location, `OVERRIDE`
-  * The docker image name to use for the base requirements python wheels, `DOCKER_REPO`
-  * The docker image tag to use for the base requirements python wheels, `DOCKER_TAG`
-  * If present, rather than using a docker image containing OpenStack requirements a tarball will be used from the defined URL, `WHEELS`
+  * The location of the wheels tarball.
+This accepts a url to a tarball or a Docker image name in the form of [myregistry/]mydockernamespace/requirements:debian, `WHEELS`

 This makes it really easy to integrate LOCI images into your development or CI/CD workflow, for example, if you wanted to build an image from [this